NilsRo/OctoPrint-SlicerEstimator/README.md

 ### PrusaSlicer
 Remaining time is read out of M73 commands added by PrusaSlicer.
 The slicer will update the remaining print time continuously.
-Also there is support to show the remaining times to filamnt changes.
+Also there is support to show the remaining times to filament changes.

 ### SuperSlicer
 Remaining time is read out of M73 commands added by SuperSlicer.
 The slicer will update the remaining print time continuously.
-Also there is support to show the remaining times to filamnt changes.
+Also there is support to show the remaining times to filament changes.

 ### OrcaSlicer
 Remaining time is read out of M73 commands added by OrcaSlicer.
 The slicer will update the remaining print time continuously.
-Also there is support to show the remaining times to filamnt changes.
+Also there is support to show the remaining times to filament changes.

 ## Notes
  * If no slicer is detected the original estimator from OctoPrint will be used.